HadeerAtef96/MobileAutomation_Appium_SwagLabsApp/README.md

 - Using Automation Driver Commands for Android "UiAutomator2" & IOS "XCUITest" for Mobile Gestures Automation with very simple code and more accurate than finger movements
 - Using Test Data Management for Storing all Test data in Json Files
 - Managing Project Configurations and Appium Capabilities from Properties Files
-- Auto-Generation of Allure Report after Every Test Run and Logging all Test Steps and Screenshots in the Report
+- Auto-Generation of Allure Report after Every Test Run through .bat file and Logging all Test Steps and Screenshots in the Report
 - Logging All Steps in Console using Log4j2
 - Synchronizing All Elements Identifications and All Actions taken on elements inside Fluent Wait with lambda expression, so waiting till finding element and also taking the action
 - Retry Mechanism for Flaky Tests in case of Failed